abrahamnash/inner-being/_posts/2023-11-05-Moments-of-Light-Silent-Symphony.markdown

 categories:
 ---

-# Moments of Light: The Silent Symphony of Truth and Stillness

 When we immerse ourselves in the tranquility of meditation, the universe whispers profound truths to us.
 These are not verbose declarations but succinct expressions, distillations of wisdom.
 Here are some poetic reflections born from moments of deep meditation:

 ## 1. Luminescence in Darkness